pmem/vltrace/CONTRIBUTING.md

-# Contributing to the vltrace
+# Contributing to vltrace

-Here you'll find instructions on how to contribute to the vltrace.
+Here you'll find instructions on how to contribute to vltrace.

 Your contributions are most welcome!
 You'll find it is best to begin with a conversation about your changes, rather than just writing a bunch